anibalsanchez/xt-tailwind-for-joomla-template/README.md

-# XT Tailwind for Joomla
+# XT Tailwind for Joomla - The template

 For future reference: